ahobson/minikube/docs/minikube_start.md

-      --memory int                      Amount of RAM allocated to the minikube VM (default 2048) --network-plugin string           The name of the network plugin --registry-mirror stringSlice     Registry mirrors to pass to the Docker daemon --vm-driver string                VM driver is one of: [virtualbox vmwarefusion kvm xhyve hyperv] (default "virtualbox")
+      --memory int                      Amount of RAM allocated to the minikube VM (default 2048) --network-plugin string           The name of the network plugin --registry-mirror stringSlice     Registry mirrors to pass to the Docker daemon --vm-driver string                VM driver is one of: [virtualbox vmwarefusion parallels kvm xhyve hyperv] (default "virtualbox")
 ```

 ### Options inherited from parent commands